core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Simple publishing to Resource Directory Server {#simple_publishing}

 An endpoint that wants to make itself discoverable occasionally sends a POST request to the `/.well-known/core` URI of any candidate directory server that it finds.
 The body of the POST request is empty, which triggers the resource directory server to perform GET requests at the requesting server's default discovery URI to obtain the link-format payload to register.

-The endpoint MAY include registration parameters in the POST request as per {{registration}}
+The endpoint MAY include registration parameters in the POST request as per {{registration}}.

 The following example shows an endpoint using simple publishing, by simply sending an empty POST to a resource directory.

 ~~~~
 Req:(to RD server from [ff02::1])
 POST coap://rd.example.com/.well-known/core?lt=6000

 Content-Format: 40